You are here

 Analyzes and reviews initial, reconsideration and child disability claims and evaluates the data contained in medical, vocational and legal reports;

-Identifies the existence of drug and/or alcohol conditions and determines if it is material to the finding of disability;
+Identifies situations in which an impairment is exacerbated by drug and/or alcohol use.
+Analyzes the information to determine if the impairment is material to the finding of disability;

-Determines future reviews dates on all approved or continued claims;
+Determines future reviews dates on all approved claims;

 Performs other duties as assigned.